Yyassin/floralyfe/README.md

 4. Ensure you've entered the environment (there will be a (env) prefix before your working directory).
 If you're not in the director, see step 5.
 Install all dependencies using `source scripts/install.sh`.
 5. If the virtual environment is already installed, run `source scripts/run.sh` to enter it.
 The command `source scripts/exit.sh` is used to exit the environment.

+**Note1:** By default, you will not be able to interface with the SenseHat.
+Follow [these instructions](https://github.com/astro-pi/python-sense-hat/issues/58#issuecomment-374414765) to resolve this issue.
-**Note:** The location of all script files is under `pi/` and they must be referenced accordingly.
+**Note2:** The location of all script files is under `pi/` and they must be referenced accordingly.
 This means you should always call `scripts/script.*` rather than moving within the `scripts/` directory and calling a script directly.

 Once the environment and dependencies have been setup.
 Navigate to `src/` and execute the entrypoint `python main.py` to run the pi instance.
 Refer to the notes below for additional development details.